-Assess the capabilities of your staff and resources to deliver care under new models

-- Do you have a method for creating and implementing protocols? - Can care be effectively coordinated by your team? - What communication processes are currently in place with your patients?
-Do you have follow up procedures in place? - Will your current resources be able to adjust their skills to meet new opportunities?
+- Assess the capabilities of your staff and resources to deliver care under new models - Do you have a method for creating and implementing protocols? - Can care be effectively coordinated by your team? - What communication processes are currently in place with your patients?
+Do you have follow-up procedures in place? - Will your current resources be able to adjust their skills to meet new opportunities?

-What To Do To Prepare

-Assess whether the quality programs being offered by your largest plans are likely to create revenue opportunities commensurate with the effort required

-- Evaluate which offerings can benefit you today - Start preparations for mandatory changes coming tomorrow

-New contracting initiatives will require physician behavior modification

-Determine how willing your physicians are to embrace change and begin planning for it now
+- Assess whether the quality programs being offered by your largest plans are likely to create revenue opportunities commensurate with the effort required - Evaluate which offerings can benefit you today - Start preparations for mandatory changes coming tomorrow - New contracting initiatives will require physician behavior modification - Determine how willing your physicians are to embrace change and begin planning for it now - Educate them on the importance of value-based contracting and remind them that growth and success in profits is relative to keeping up with change

-Best Bets
+Tips for making value-based contracting work:

-- Join a larger group or organization - Join an IPA, ACO, Super-group or other organized entity that may offer enhanced rates in return for compliance in producing quality care - Become a Medical Home - Recognition will be key to taking advantage of incentive bonuses / preserving payment rates - Start developing clinical quality, patient education and preventive / counseling programs now
+- □ Join a larger group or organization - Join an IPA, ACO, CIN, Super-group or other organized entity that may offer enhanced rates in return for compliance in producing quality care - ☐ Become a Medical Home - Recognition will be key to taking advantage of incentive bonuses / preserving payment rates - Start developing clinical quality, patient education and preventive / counseling programs now